Conquer Every Corner with 360 Digital Marketing Services

 If you suspect your account has been compromised, change your password immediately, review your account activity, and report any suspicious activity to Facebook for further assistance.

-Signs of a phishing attempt on Facebook include suspicious or misspelled URLs, urgent requests for personal information, and emails or messages from unknown sources asking for login details.
+Signs of a facebook hacked attempt on Facebook include suspicious or misspelled URLs, urgent requests for personal information, and emails or messages from unknown sources asking for login details.

 Two-Factor Authentication adds an extra layer of security to your Facebook account.
 Even if a hacker acquires your password, they won’t be able to access your account without the second authentication factor, typically a code sent to your mobile device.